ekmett/cadenza/bench/README.md

 of an entire closed benchmark program. `Add` and Kotlin both stop at the limit;
 the old Kotlin baseline performed one extra increment. `AddLet` measures recursive let independently because the reference interpreter does not support that construct.
+Its simple counter can be optimized nearly to returning the limit;
+do not interpret that workload as general interpreter throughput. `Accumulate` performs a modular sum on every recursive step to measure a loop with useful work.

-`CapturedClosure` measures escaping closure creation; use JMH's GC profiler to compare bytes allocated per operation as well as throughput. `NeutralNormalization` measures the deliberately exceptional, temporary neutral-term path separately from ordinary execution. `ColdStart` includes fresh context creation, uncached source parsing, execution, and shutdown.
+`CapturedClosure` measures escaping closure creation; use JMH's GC profiler to compare bytes allocated per operation as well as throughput.
+Its `base` parameter selects captures inside (`100`) and outside (`1000`) the JVM Integer cache; this matters when comparing primitive and boxed environments. `NeutralNormalization` measures the deliberately exceptional, temporary neutral-term path separately from ordinary execution. `ColdStart` includes fresh context creation, uncached source parsing, execution, and shutdown.
 Its single-shot timings are distinct